dialvare/SNO_vGPU/README.md

 The purpose of this step is to generate a discovery ISO to boot the node and install OpenShift there.
 There are two different options.
 If you want to boot the host from a USB drive or PXE, select **Full image file**.
 Otherwise, to boot using virtual media select **Minimal image file** (note that your node will require internet access).
 We’ll use the second option.

 Finally, paste your **SSH public key**, which is used to ssh to deployed nodes.
-It is typically stored in the .ssh folder of your home directory and ends in .pub.
+It is typically stored in the *.ssh* folder of your home directory and ends in *.pub*.
 In this case the corresponding file would be: *~/.ssh/id_rsa.pub*.
 You can get the key by running this command in your terminal:

 ```
 $ cat ~/.ssh/id_rsa.pub